panchiniak/proc-stuff/README.md

 15. Add a descryption to the "Type of identifier" field in the widget.

+16. Merge TO and CC fields in the field widget into a single multivalued field approach, for allowing building up the set of recipients from any number of user reference fields.
+This could work with a CSV format and validated against the list of existing user reference fields.

 *Re-encryption (encryption update)*

 1. Create a new multivalued field for wished set of recipients. **done**